fengalin/raspdac-on-osmc/README.md

 from Kodi when you move through the menus.

 ### Configure the installation host to connect to your RaspDAC
-First you need to figure out which IP address the Raspberry Pi.
+First you need to figure out which IP address is used by the Raspberry Pi.
 There are multiple ways of doing this depending on your network infrastructure.
 You may try something like this:
 ```
 $ arp -a
 ```